-19. Expand the model with this variable:
+20. Now expand the model with this variable:

-What can you say about the effect of tinesince remission on the rate of ESRD?
+What can you say about the effect of time since remisssion on the rate of ESRD?

-1.15.3 Prediction in a multistate model
+1.16.3 Prediction in a multistate model

 If we want to make proper statements about the survival and disease probabilities we must know not only how the occurrence of remission influences the rate of death/ESRD, but we must also model the occurrence rate of remission itself.